yasasn86/ng5-breadcrumb/README.md

 for each matching level, otherwise it will show the last url fragment.

 ## Dependencies
-Requires bootstrap.css (v 3.x.x) for styling of some elements (although the component is fully functional without it).
+Optionally uses bootstrap.css (v 3.x.x) for styling of some elements (although the component is fully functional without it and there is a flag to turn off the dependency).

 ## Install
 Install the module via npm: